 - Hosah Park, Zion, Lake County, Illinois 2014

 - Illinois Audubon Amboy Marsh, Lee County, Illinois 2014- 2015

-- FDEP and Crystal River Parks and Recreation, Citrus County Homosassa Springs Park, Chassahowitzka, and Withlachoochee Preserves, Ozello Trail, Otter Creek, Crystal River Ecowalk, Yoeman Park, Churchhouse Hammock.
+- Crystal River Parks and Recreation, Citrus County Homosassa Springs Park, Chassahowitzka, and Withlachoochee Preserves, Ozello Trail, Otter Creek, Crystal River Ecowalk, Yoeman Park, and Churchhouse Hammock.
+FDEP 2008+

-- Nature Conservancy, Nachusa Grasslands, Research & Symposium
+- Nature Conservancy 2018 Nachusa Grasslands, Research & Symposium

-Coming soon: the 2019 Illinois Audubon Gremel Wildlife Sanctuary and Amboy Marsh Nature Preserve Reports.
-Florida Rainbow Springs State Park report altered with Salvinia molesta as the invasive water fern and not S. minima.
+Coming soon: Illinois Audubon Gremel Wildlife Sanctuary and Amboy Marsh Nature Preserve Reports.
+Florida’s Rainbow Springs State Park report altered with Salvinia molesta as the invasive water fern and not S. minima.
 Ten counties in Florida now have the invasive fern.